tenseventyseven/bioinf-dev-test/README.md

 ## Bioinformatics tasks

-Run `docker run --rm -it edmundlth/bioinf_tech_interview:latest`, this will download and run a docker container in interactive mode.
-`python3` and `samtools` are installed in this container.
+Run `docker run --rm -v $PWD:/home -it edmundlth/bioinf_tech_interview:latest`, this will download and run a docker container in interactive mode with your current directory volume mounted.  `python3` and `samtools` are installed in this container.

-Running in this mode, there are some programs like text editors that are not accessible.
-So the Python task should just be written and run in Python interactive mode within the container as well.

 Please note that these are contrived tasks to test your ability to understand and use existing tools.
 There might be alternative methods you can think of that do not involve the tools suggested, but we encourage that you read and understand the documentations of the tools (if you aren’t already familiar with them).